mariaSlimani/PFE_Thesis/README.md

 ![License](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)

 This repository contains the thesis conducted as part my end of studies project at ESI-Algiers in order to obtain my diploma as a state computer science engineer.
 It deals with the topic of sentiment analysis and opinion spam detection, with a proof of concept designed for reputation analysis of my case study : the Brandt brand.
+It is a continuation of my **[master thesis](https://mariaslimani.github.io/MasterThesis/MSL1408%20SLIMANI.pdf)**.

 **[Link to the pdf file](https://mariaslimani.github.io/PFE_Thesis/PSL1408_SLIMANI.pdf)**

 ## Thesis Details